Commitment to Family Time

 The best starting point is at the Base Lodge where Base Lodge Rentals and the Kids Center are located.
 Lessons start in the beginner area — a short walk away from the lodge and easy for families with little ones or multiple kids.
 A surface carpet and two other lifts (Village/Chair 6 and Easy Rider/Chair 9) service the beginner terrain, and everything is close to the Base Lodge for quick access to restrooms and hot cocoa breaks.

-As kids gain skill and confidence they graduate to the Chair 2/Chair 3 area where they find several fun “blue square” runs as well as the Fishbowl Terrain Park.
+As kids gain skill and confidence they graduate to the Chair 2/Chair 3 area where they find several fun “blue square” runs as well as the Terrain Parks.
 The terrain park is divided into different levels a “Park Smart” design where skiers and snowboarders can start small and build their skills.
 Runs in this area vary between 400 and 1,100 vertical feet—shorter runs for shorter legs—and lead to the mountain’s village including slopeside access to Ed & Mully’s Bar & Grill.

 Eventually families advance to the summit where one can ski in any direction on more difficult terrain (blue, black and double black runs).
 Two chairlifts reach the peak of the mountain — Chair 1 on the front side and Chair 7 on the north side.
 Several other chairlifts (chairs 5, 11 and T-Bar 2) provide access to additional terrain where families can ski laps on a variety of runs.
 The summit is also accessible to beginner and non-skiing family members as Chair 1 is available for uphill and downhill transport.